kiniry/objective-c/s093030/assignment2/README.txt

 This is supported by Objective-C (and most other OOP-languages).

 ---------- NSArray ----------
 NSArray (and NSMutableArray) differs a lot from other strongly typed languages because they can contain mixed types of objects.
 This is for exampled utilized in Paul Hegarty's Calculator example.
 Usually this is not allowed in for example C#'s List.
 This is usually ensured by utilizing generic parametrized types, e.g.

 List<string> listOfStrings = new List<string>();

 C# however also has an ArrayList class which can do this.
 Furthermore the type safety of List can be "broken" by just declaring a List<object>
-type.
+variable.

 In Javascript which is also object-oriented (some argue it is not, but that is another discussion), arrays can also contain different kinds of
 objects:

 var myArray = new Array();
 myArray.push({ foo: 'bar' });
 myArray.push(1337);